jamesstringer90/appsandbox/README.md

 ## Background

 App Sandbox is the successor to [Easy-GPU-PV](https://github.com/jamesstringerparsec/Easy-GPU-PV).
-Easy-GPU-PV required Hyper-V, which is only available on Windows 11 Pro and above.
-App Sandbox uses the Host Compute System (HCS) instead — the same backend behind WSL2 and Docker containers.
+Easy-GPU-PV was a set of PowerShell scripts that relied on Hyper-V (Windows 11 Pro only) and required the user to connect via RDP or third-party remote desktop tools.
+App Sandbox replaces all of that with a native application, built-in display and input over Hyper-V sockets, automated VM setup, and runs on the Host Compute System (HCS) — the same backend behind WSL2 and Docker containers.
 HCS only requires the **Virtual Machine Platform** optional Windows feature, which is available on all Windows 11 editions including Home.

 ## Requirements